Health and Safety

 Improving the way in which we communicate safety through regular opportunities for two-way briefings and more formal safety meetings with employees and their representatives is an important way of providing clear information on both reactive and proactive safety initiatives.
 Leadership teams are required to ensure this communication process is effective.

-In FY23 the NSG Group will introduce a safety culture survey to be completed at its larger manufacturing facilities in Architectural, Automotive and Creative Technology.
+In FY2023/3 the NSG Group will introduce a safety culture survey to be completed at its larger manufacturing facilities in Architectural, Automotive and Creative Technology and have implemented second survey in February 2025.
 This survey will provide leadership teams with feedback on the current level of safety culture in their plants; in addition, it will also allow employees to provide anonymous comments and suggestions to help plants improve.

-In certain regions and countires the group has formal communication and discussion with employees unions, for example, in Europe the business hold a forum with unions from the Germany, Spain, Italy, Finland the UK etc. this is held on a 6 monthly basis.
+In certain regions and countries, the group has formal communication and discussion with employees' unions, for example, in Europe the business holds a forum with unions from the Germany, Spain, Italy, Finland the UK etc. this is held on a 6 monthly basis.

 -